Nonwoven Geotextile Bags

-I wanted to inquire if you sell nonwoven geotextile bags.
+Question: I wanted to inquire if you sell nonwoven geotextile bags.
 I need something that is needle punched, high elongation, and it should be able to resist ultraviolet rooting and biological degradation.
 I am looking for something to filter out certain sediment from the water.
 Do you have this?

-Features for this filtering geotextile include:
+Features for geotextile bags include: